GaboRenovation/Bootcamp_final/README.md

 ----------------------------------------------

-## Description of the communication protocols
-The team has agreed to maintain communication on a daily basis through the following channels:
-- Slack
-- Whatsapp
-- Mail
-- Github
-During the project the team is considering some brainstorming sessions as well as design thinking reviews.

 #### Individual Branches already set in GitHub, so the team members will be pushing code and related information properly.

 ![Branches](Imgs_Readme/Branches.png)